hraym/DataPipeline/README.md

 ## Data Visualization Capabilities

-Creates an interactive dahsboard showcasing the progress towards the sustainable development goals.
+Creates an interactive dahsboard showcasing the progress

 ## Extensibility and Customization